Jalil Baghdadbeyov

-Jalil bey Amrah bey oghlu Baghdadbeyov (Cəlil bəy Əmrah bəy oğlu Bağdadbəyov; 1887 — April 21, 1951) was one of the first art critics and ethnographers of Azerbaijan, theater actor, director and organizer, translator, Honored Artist of the Azerbaijan SSR (1943).
+Jalil bey Amrah bey oghlu Baghdadbeyov (Cəlil bəy Əmrah bəy oğlu Bağdadbəyov; 1887 – April 21, 1951) was one of the first art critics and ethnographers of Azerbaijan, theater actor, director and organizer, translator, Honored Artist of the Azerbaijan SSR (1943).

 Biography

 Jalil Baghdadbeyov was born in Shusha in 1887.
 He received his first education at the progressive school here, and then studied at the St. Petersburg gymnasium.
-After returning to Baku in 1904, he worked in office work in various oil fields.
+After returning to Baku in 1904, he performed office work in various oil fields.
 He later studied at the Azerbaijan State Theater Technical College, and after graduating from this school, he continued his theater studies in Moscow.
 Jalil Baghdadbeyov received a professional theater education, was a student of Yevgeny Vakhtangov in Moscow, and learned theater knowledge from Konstantin Stanislavski.
 In addition, he studied Arabic, Persian, French, Russian, as well as the languages of the peoples of Central Asia.

-In order to organize and develop theater art, he was sent to Central Asia from the second half of the 1920s to the mid-1930s by the decision of the Council of People's Commissars of Azerbaijan SSR.
+To organize and develop theater art, he was sent to Central Asia from the second half of the 1920s to the mid-1930s by the decision of the Council of People's Commissars of Azerbaijan SSR.
 After returning to Baku, he started working as a teacher at the Azerbaijan State Theater Technical College.

 Jalil Baghdadbeyov was part of the Red Army in Iran together with cultural figures during the Great Patriotic War.
 In the years after the war, he continued his activities as a production director in various theaters, worked as the director of the Baku Concert Union, Jafar Jabbarli Theater, and lectured on "Art history of peoples in different periods" at the Theater Institute.

 Jalil Baghdadbeyov died on April 21, 1951, at the age of 64, in Baku.

 He was the uncle of the People's Writer of Azerbaijan SSR Ilyas Afandiyev.